House Bill 2563 History

 personnel, shall spend at least

-pupils, and shall devote no more than one
+other pupils, and shall devote no more than one fourth tenth of the

 activities are counselor related.

 (g) Nothing in this section prohibits a county board from

 exceeding the provisions of this section, or requires any specific

 level of funding by the Legislature.